-To minimize the risk of downtime due to a Jenkins master failure, the manager and his team set up the High Availability plugin to automatically detect failures and failover to a back-up master.
+To minimize the risk of downtime due to a Jenkins controller failure, the manager and his team set up the High Availability plugin to automatically detect failures and failover to a back-up controller.
 Further increasing the reliability of its CI and CD platform, the team established a policy of vetting all Jenkins plugins with the CloudBees Assurance Program and its Beekeeper Upgrade Assistant.
 This program provides the team with a set of plugins that are independently stable and tested together to verify compatibility with each other and the Jenkins instance.

 Compliance and regulatory legislation were also at the top of the luxury brand’s priority list.
 Because the group operates as a financial institution in the European Union, it is governed by regulatory legislation that mandates a strict separation of concerns.
 To adhere to these regulations, the manufacturer clearly delimited the Dev and Ops teams and established well-defined rights for the actions each team member can perform.
-The Dev and Ops groups each have their own Jenkins master, and there is a strictly controlled pipeline that governs the transition of releases from Dev to Ops.
+The Dev and Ops groups each have their own Jenkins controller, and there is a strictly controlled pipeline that governs the transition of releases from Dev to Ops.

 The team uses the Role-Based Access Control plugin to clearly define security roles for each member of the development organization and link those roles to identities managed in the company’s LDAP server.
 The team created a Java EE Cockpit application that streamlines the process of on-boarding project teams.
 This application takes advantage of the flexibility of CloudBees CI to automate project onboarding with roles and permissions that ensure separation of duties are addressed and the delivery pipelines remain compliant with regulatory policy.